epfl-scitas/spack-sdploy/docs/sdploy.md

 Ia a package needs more dependencies to compile, they just need to be added to dependencies key where the package is defined.
-For example, hypre can be such a case, so we give a last example using this package:
+For example, hypre can be such a case, so we give a last example using this package.
+We will create a new list of packages for this example and we will call it mpi\_blas\_cuda_pkgs:

     mpi_blas_cuda_pkgs:
       metadata: